Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### the research has been cited by...

 - Dixson & Gentzis, 2021.
 To Hope and Belong in Adolescence: A Potential Pathway to Increased Academic Engagement for African American Males. *School Psychology Review*.
-  - Introduction: school belonging has been found to be an influential construct within the school context, with previous studies indicating that it longitudinally predicts...overall student well-being (Li, Tong, et al., 2020).
+  - Introduction: school belonging...longitudinally predicts...overall student well-being (Li, Tong, et al., 2020).
 ---
 ### Dixson & Gentzis, 2021
 - Purpose of the citation